 Combined, these targeted efforts improve functions throughout the company to make it more profitable and increase sustainability, regardless of the current market, social, or economic struggles.
-Practical and sustainable logistics represent the ultimate goal of ESG initiatives, and it’s important to keep ESG top of mind despite increased transportation costs.
+Practical and sustainable ESG logistics represent the ultimate goal of ESG initiatives.
+It is important to keep ESG top of mind despite increased transportation costs.

 Rising Fuel Costs And Other Factors Are Adding To Total Transportation Costs

 Fuel consumption is one of the biggest obstacles transportation service providers and shipping companies face when adhering to ESG initiatives and goals.